-SSID No: DOB: Student: Eligibility: Ethnicity: School: Teacher: Monitor: rimary home language indicated by the parent: Language i n which the stude nt is m ost proficient: Evalu uation/Reevaluation II.A.4 Eligibility considerations PEA box is the special ucation ector/other signee to eck or initial ndicate that covered has en corrected or to ubmitting to M specialist verification. .A.3 The line item the correspon n the Guide S section of the monitoring ma Most line item elated compo- isted below. ding item Steps anual. s have and related service A "U" has no bearing on the line item call.
-A "U" is used when a specific component/line item is not relevant to the file being the co to be is nor cleare comp O, or additi only c "X" in those nonco Reme comp comp the lir any c nonco the lir poxes next to opponent are marked when it normpliant.
-It is er to mark each onent with an I, U. For onal clarity, check or put an the box for that are oppliant. ember all onents must be liant to mark he item as "I".
-If oppliant then he item must be ed "O". suspected disability (including academic, behavior, current vision and hearing status) and for preschool, a CDA (indicate areas that have not been assessed) 60-Day Vision Social/behavior Hearing Communication Academics Assistive tech.
-Cognitive Motor skills Adaptive Other Performance in educational setting and progree in general curriculum These are only brief description of line items/components.
+SSID No: SID No: DOB: Student: Eligibility: Ethnicity: School: Teacher: Monitor: rimary home e language e indicated by t he parent: anguage in which the stude ent is mo st proficient: PEA ✓ L ine Item Evaluation/Reevaluation Student assessed in all areas related to the suspected disability (including academic, e PEA box is the special ucation ector/other signee to eck or initial indicate that y ncompliance covered has en corrected or to submitting to W specialist verification.
+II.A.1 II.A.2 The line item returns the correspond in the Guide St section of the monitoring man Most line items related compor listed below.
+Review or conting data Parent request time.
+Current information provide Current plassroom-based a efers to ling item teps nual. shave primination of nee All line items must have a call of "I" for In, "O" for Out, and "U" for Unreported.
+All components under a line item must be in compliance for the line item call to be marked "I".
+A "U" has no bearing on the line item call.
+A "U" is used when a specific component/line item is not relevant to the file being reviewed.
+The boxes next to the component are to be marked when it is noncompliant.
+It is clearer to mark each component with an I, O, or U. For additional clarity, only check or put an "X" in the box for those that are noncompliant.
+Remember all components must be compliant to mark the line item as "I".
+If any component is noncompliant then the line item must be marked "O". behavior, current vision and hearing status) and for preschool, a CDA (indicate areas that hav not been assessed) 60-Day Vision Social/behavior Hearing Communication Academics Assistive tech.
+Cognitive Motor skills Adaptive Other Performance in educational setting and progress in general curriculum These are only brief description of line items/components.
 In order to make accurate calls, you must use the Guide Steps.
 The impact of any educational disadvantage The impact of English language learning on progress in the general curriculum PEA ✓ L out.
-T correc call. he explanation explanation of why a line item/component was called on must be specific enough so that those tasked with the cation understand the reason(s) for the noncompliance
+The explanation ection or verification xplanation of why a line iten n must be specific enough s ation understand the reason o that those tasked with the